press coverage

 Death Valley Junction and the Haunted Amargosa Hotel

-By Kathy Weiser
+by Kathy Weiser

 “Outside, in the world, people struck each other, yelled, honked horns.
 Inside, in the theater, they conversed by singing and dancing.
 I knew that was where I belonged.” — Marta Becket